 IP TAKE: The fund supports both small and large organizations.
 It prioritizes wildlife and marine life.

-PROFILE: Since its launch in 2003, the SeaWorld and Busch Gardens Conservation Fund has issued more than $10 million in grant funding to more than 700 projects across the globe.
+PROFILE: Since 2003, the SeaWorld and Busch Gardens Conservation Fund has sought to support and protect animals and wildlife.
 The fund was established as a way to help guests of SeaWorld become involved with wildlife conservation, and it functions mostly as a clearinghouse that aggregates and distributes small donations from members of the public.
-The amount of money given to each project is generally between $5,000 and $25,000, although the board occasionally considers proposals outside that range.
+The fund invests in species research, habitat protection, conservation education, and animal rescue and rehabilitation.

 In its desire to support research, habitat, education, and rescue and rehabilitation, the fund names highly specific funding priority areas.
 Its funding emphasizes research, education, protection, rescue, and rehabilitation of iconic fish and mammals like sharks, penguins, and rhinoceros, among many others.
 Grantseekers should research the fund's priority areas prior to applying since its focus evolves often.